Savings Goal, Emergency Fund & 529 College Calculator

 How the Savings Goal Calculator Works

-This calculator answers two planning questions: how much you need to save every month to hit a deadline, and how long it takes to hit your goal with a fixed monthly budget.
+A savings goal calculator takes the guesswork out of financial planning.
+Whether you are saving for a house down payment, an emergency fund, a vacation, or any other target, this tool answers two essential questions: how much you need to save each month to reach your goal by a specific date, and how long it will take to reach your goal with a fixed monthly budget.

 Deadline mode formula

-Where r is monthly interest rate and n is the number of months.
+Where r is the monthly interest rate (annual rate / 12) and n is the number of months until your deadline.

 Savings goal calculator FAQs